DoTheEvo/selfhosted-apps-docker/nextcloud/readme.md

 Nextcloud needs few moments to start, then there is the initial configuration, creating admin account.</br>
-If not database variables were passed from the `.env` file in to nextcloud-app then also database info would be required here.
+If database env variables were not passed in to nextcloud-app then also the database info would be required here.

 ![first-run-pic](https://i.imgur.com/lv1x9GF.png)